 At inception of a contract, the Company assesses whether a contract is, or contains a lease.
 A contract is or contains a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset, the Company uses the definition of a lease in IFRS 16.
+To assess whether a contract conveys the right to control the use of an identified asset.